bteapot/Server/Sources/Server/Server.docc/Extensions/Config/Properties/Config.catcher.md

 # ``Server/Server/Config-swift.struct/catcher-swift.property``

-Optional closure for mapping or canceling errors.
+Type that provides handler for request error.

 ## Overview

-Closure that takes error produced by request.
-Can return the same error, other error or `nil`.
-Returning `nil` will cancel request.
+Can throw the same error, other error, `CancellationError`, or retry request.
+Default value just throws incoming error.

-This parameter can be overriden by any ``Server/Server/request(type:base:path:timeout:headers:query:send:take:catch:)``.
+This parameter can be overriden by any ``Server/Server/request(type:base:path:timeout:headers:query:send:take:catcher:)``.